jaggy/jag.gy.bak/index.md

 ---
-title: "Jaggy Gauran - I build stuff"
+title: Jaggy Gauran - I build stuff
+description: I write about design, development, and any other thing that comes to mind.
 ---